Cmerdman/MyPersonalRepo/README.md

 # MyPrivateRepo
 I use this for code I am trying to share across laptop and PC.
-Also just as a place to store old curiosities and projects
+Also just as a place to store old curiosities, projects or classes